-Iloilo’s rich heritage - made tangible via a gallery of well-preserved ancestral houses and several iconic dishes, such as La Paz batchoy, a clear-broth noodle soup - along with its new riverside infrastructure, have helped make it a popular domestic holiday destination.
+Iloilo’s rich heritage ¬– made tangible via a gallery of well-preserved ancestral houses and a celebrated culinary tradition – along with its new riverside infrastructure, have helped make it a popular domestic holiday destination.
 Now, its bullish business community and local government are aiming to draw the MICE crowd to the city.

 The robust hotel industry, for instance, has continued to expand.
 Among the biggest players in the accommodation sector is AyalaLand's Seda Hotels.
-In the last seven years, the group has set up 15 hotels, resorts and serviced residences - across Metro Manila, Cebu, Iloilo, Bacolod, Davao, Cagayan de Oro, and El Nido in Palawan - with a combined capacity of 3,500 rooms.
+In the last nine years, the group has set up 11 hotels, resorts and serviced residences - across Metro Manila, Cebu, Iloilo, Bacolod, Davao, Cagayan de Oro, and El Nido in Palawan - with a combined capacity of over 3,500 rooms.

 Dusit International, which currently operates five properties in the country's largest metros - Manila, Cebu, Davao – is expanding its footprint in the country, a move that will eventually make the Philippines home to one of the largest clusters of Dusit and Dusit-brand hotels outside Thailand.